Dilan Raj

 Dilan Raj (born 12 December 1972) is a Sri Lankan cricket coach and former player.
 He was a right-handed batsman and a right-arm leg break bowler.
 Born in Colombo, Raj represented the Zimbabwean region of Matabeleland in two first-class matches during the 1997–98 Logan Cup.

-In 2000, he moved to New Zealand, where he established himself as a cricket coach.
-He worked for Cricket Wanganui before becoming director of cricket of Palmerston North-based Manawatū Cricket Association in 2019.
+In 2000, Raj moved to New Zealand, where he established himself as a cricket coach.
+He worked for Cricket Wanganui successfully turning around the Association's finances as well as creating new cricket opportunities, before becoming director of cricket of Palmerston North-based Manawatū Cricket Association in 2019.